 Dan O’Toole, a respected leader and trial strategist, is a key member of Armstrong Teasdale’s Litigation practice group.
-He serves as chair of the Employment & Labor subgroup, and is also a member of the firm’s Executive and Operations Committees.
+He serves as chair of the Employment & Labor subgroup, and is also a member of the firm’s Executive Committee.

 In his practice, Dan defends employers against a broad range of complaints and threats of legal action involving workplace situations.
 Because of his background and achievements in employment and labor law, Dan has been recognized repeatedly by Chambers USA, The Best Lawyers in America, Super Lawyers and for the last several years was included as one of the “Top 50” lawyers in the St. Louis area.

 His experience includes numerous trials and arguments before state and federal courts, the Equal Employment Opportunity Commission, the Missouri Human Rights Commission and the U.S. Department of Labor.